 - Step 1 Cut each chicken tenderloin into 3 pieces (try to remove the white tendon if you can)

-- Step 2 In a gallon-size Ziploc bag, place 1 cup of the potato or corn starch and add a little salt and black pepper.
+- Step 2 In a gallon-size Ziploc bag, place 1 cup of the corn starch and add a little salt and black pepper.